 There is an interesting aside about HIMS.
 One of its administrators was from my constituency, a Gourock-born woman called Muriel Ritson.
 She was the only woman on the Scottish Board of Health in 1919, but by 1942 she was sitting on the Beveridge commission, which helped to establish the NHS.
 The link is there for us all to see.
 She had learned her lessons, and she brought that learning to bear many years later.
 She also attended the school that the hon.
 Member for North East Fife (Wendy Chamberlain) and I both attended.

 Mary Breckenridge, an American, visited Scotland in 1924 and later established the Frontier Nursing Service in Kentucky, based on the HIMS model.
 But not everyone saw the benefits of HIMS—just like today with UBI, the Conservatives argued against it.
-Lord Banbury objected to English taxpayers contributing money that would be of medical benefits to Scotland.
+Lord Banbury objected to English taxpayers contributing money that would be of medical benefit to Scotland.
 Here we are, all these years later, with NHS Scotland and the wider UK NHS acting in true UBI-style and supporting us all through the current health crisis.
 If we had not had the NHS, it would have been too late for us to create it.
 It was there for us and UBI could have been there for us, too.

 If the Minister is not prepared to follow current examples from around the world, then he should be brave—support the pilot projects and lead the world.
 Yes, it will cost more; it will cost lots of pounds and lots of pence.
 However, their value will be far higher than that of our current system, and the society that the spending will support is too precious not to exist.
 Although I do not doubt for one minute that budgets must be balanced, recent times have taught us that when the motivation exists, the purse strings can be loosened.

 I will now review quickly the response of the Minister to UBI in a recent Petitions Committee sitting.
 He had three objections.
 First, how do we afford it?
 The Minister explained that the Centre for Social Justice found that giving every working-age adult in the United Kingdom £10,000 per year would cost in the region of £400 billion.
 He seems to think it is higher, but I question that figure.
 His argument was that the average universal credit claim was more generous at £16,000 per year, completely ignoring the fact that the UC figure is per household.
-A household with two parents and two kids do not need £5K per adult and £3K per kid to meet his generous standards.
+A household with two parents and two kids does not need £5K per adult and £3K per kid to meet his generous standards.
 I have just halved his £400 billion in one stroke.

 His next question was: how do we deliver it?
 The simpler the system, the cheaper the delivery—and UBI is simpler.
 Even if it costs the same as the existing system, we are still no worse off.
 He went on to boast: